 These differences are the result of an uneven distribution of mass.
 Obvious examples at the Moon's surface include big mountain ranges or deep impact basins, but even inside the lunar body the rock will be arranged in an irregular fashion, with some regions being more dense than others.
 All this will have a subtle influence on the pull of gravity sensed by over-flying spacecraft.

 The Grail twins will make their measurements by executing a carefully calibrated pursuit just 55km above the surface.

 As the lead spacecraft flies through the uneven gravity field, it will experience a small acceleration or deceleration.
 The second spacecraft, following some 200km behind, will detect this disturbance as a very slight change in the separation between the pair.

-"We can measure the distance between these two spacecraft to less than the size of a red blood cell in humans - a change of a few tens of a micron per second in the velocity of these two spacecraft," explained Dr Maria Zuber, Grail's principal investigator from the Massachusetts Institute of Technology.'Other moon'
+"We can measure the distance between these two spacecraft to less than the size of a red blood cell in humans - a change of a few tens of a micron per second in the velocity of these two spacecraft," explained Dr Maria Zuber, Grail's principal investigator from the Massachusetts Institute of Technology.

 When the gravity map is combined with comparable-resolution topographical information showing the surface highs and lows, scientists should be able to deduce the Moon's probable internal structure and composition.
 This is fundamental knowledge that will play into theories of how the lunar body formed and how it has evolved over time.

 One puzzle to be addressed concerns those dark maria.
 Why, in the early history of the Moon, did impact basins on the nearside become flooded with basalt when deeper regions of the farside did not?
 The new gravity map will be used to test competing theories.

 Another fascinating idea to emerge recently that will come under scrutiny from the Grail "microscope" is the suggestion that the highlands on the farside were formed as a result of a low-velocity impact by a second, much smaller moon.